Port of Fujairah

-Port of Fujairah (ميناء الفجيرة), also called Fujairah Port, is a deep port located in Fujairah, United Arab Emirates.
+The Port of Fujairah (ميناء الفجيرة), also called Fujairah Port, is a deep port located in Fujairah, United Arab Emirates, on the Gulf of Oman.
 It is the largest port on the eastern seaboard of the United Arab Emirates and the world second largest bunkering hub.

 History

 Construction of the port started on 1978 as part of the economic development of Fujairah and container operations commenced in 1982.
 The port assumed full operation on 1983.
 Two oil terminals were also constructed on the port.
-The first oil terminal commenced operation in January 2006 while the second oil terminal commenced operation in June 2010.
+The first oil terminal commenced operation in January 2006, while the second oil terminal commenced operation in June 2010.

+May 2019 Gulf of Oman incident

-On the morning of 12 May 2019 a pro-Hezbollah news channel Al Mayadeen falsely reported that seven oil tankers were involved in an explosion in the Port of Fujairah.
+On the morning of 12 May 2019, a pro-Hezbollah news channel Al Mayadeen falsely reported that seven oil tankers were involved in an explosion in the Port of Fujairah.
 The news report was quickly picked up by Press TV and other news outlets.
 The United Arab Emirates denied any explosions on the port and stated that the port continues to operate normally.
 The UAE Ministry of Foreign Affairs and International Cooperation later released a statement that four ships off the port of Fujairah in UAE territorial waters were targeted in a "sabotage attack".
 One ship was flying the UAE flag and another was flying the Norwegian flag while two Saudi oil tankers were also among the targeted ships.
 No casualties were reported and no oil or chemical spills occurred.
 The UAE requested assistance from the US in launching an investigation probe to determine the cause of the damage.
 The assessment determined that 5 to 10 ft holes near or below all the ships water line were likely caused by explosive charges.
 The US military team that assessed the blasts initial investigation blamed Iran or Iranian-backed proxies of causing the attack.
 The US issued new warnings to commercial ship of acts of sabotage targeting ships in the Middle East.